 Here in Canada, it’s recommended that baby transition to whole (3.25% fat) milk at one year of age and to avoid any skim or partly skim milk before 2 years old.
 It’s also currently recommended that parents avoid giving fortified soy milk until 2 years of age.
 Rice or nut beverages should also not be used as child’s main milk source as these milks are much lower in calories and fat.

 In the United States, the position of the American Dietetic Association (ADA) is that appropriately planned vegetarian diets, including vegan diets are healthful, nutritionally adequate and may provide health benefits.
 These diets are appropriate for all stages of life from pregnancy to older adults (including infancy).
 Like in Canada, the ADA recommends that for the first six months all babies should be exclusively breastfed and if breastfeeding is stopped, the use of an iron-fortified formula (soy formula for vegans) be introduced.
-After 12 months, vegan infants may be weaned from breastmilk or formula with a calcium, vitamin B12, and vitamin D fortified soy milk.
-As with in Canada, milk alternatives like soy, rice, almond, hemp and others are not recommended in first year of life as they don’t offer enough calories and fat to be considered nutritionally adequate.
+Between 1 and 2 years of age, vegan infants should continue to be given soy formula.
+Fortified soy milk is a good alternative for after the 2 year mark, but not before then.
+As with in Canada, milk alternatives like soy, rice, almond, hemp and others are not recommended in first or second year of life as they don’t offer enough calories and fat to be considered nutritionally adequate.

-Comparing the Nutrient Breakdown of Milk and Milk Substitutes
+Comparing the Nutrient Breakdown of Milk and Vegan Milk Substitutes

 Unclear where these recommendations come from?
 Let’s take a look at the nutritional composition of some of the different milks on store shelves.